dstekol/ImageMatching/README.md

+This project serves as a demo of the Learning Translations via Images research project.
+IT IS MEANT ONLY FOR MEMBERS OF THE NLP LAB AT THE UNIVERSITY OF PENNSYLVANIA.

 Demo is initiated by opening index.html file.

 If you wish to replace the images, you should use the ImageVectorPacker program to extract images from the nlpgrid,